Coronavirus: Covid-19 hits 100,000 cases as it upends lives, livelihoods

 "Be calm.
 It will go away," Trump told reporters after signing the bill for vaccines, tests, potential treatments, and to help state and local governments.

-Trump's trip to the Centres for Disease Control and Prevention was briefly scuttled Friday because of unfounded fears that someone there had contracted the coronavirus.
+Trump's trip to the Centres for Disease Control and Prevention was briefly scuttled today because of unfounded fears someone there had contracted the coronavirus.

 "We have very low numbers compared to major countries throughout the world.
 Our numbers are lower than just about anybody," Trump said about cases of the virus, which have rocked financial markets, interrupted travel and threatens to affect everyday life in the United States.